FAQ - National Identification Code (CIN) for Italian Properties

 How should the CIN be displayed outside my building?

-The CIN should be clearly visible outside the building, complying with local urban and landscape rules.
-If posting a sign isn't possible, other methods to display the CIN are acceptable as long as it's visible to guests and authorities.
+The CIN should be clearly visible outside the building in a way that complies with local urban and landscape regulations.
+If posting a physical sign is not possible due to local restrictions, other visible methods of displaying the CIN are acceptable, as long as it remains clearly visible to guests and authorities.

 Who can I contact if I need help with the CIN?

-For support with CIN registration, you can contact the Ministry of Tourism's team:
+For official support regarding the CIN, contact the Ministry of Tourism's team:

 - Phone: 06.164169910